 End-to-end encryption for Google Messages only works if both the sender and the receiver have enabled the app's chat features.
 So if you would like to send an encrypted text to someone, make sure they have it on their phone too.

-- Turn on the toggle for Enable chat features.
+5. Turn on the toggle to Enable chat features.

-- Open an existing chat or start a new one with someone who also has chat features enabled.
+8. Open an existing Google Messages chat or start a new one with someone who also has chat features enabled.

-10. You should see a lock icon after the Sent or Delivered notification, below the chat bubble.
+10. You should see a lock icon beside the Send icon.

 As mentioned before, this end-to-end encryption will only work for messages where both the sender and receiver are using the latest version of the Google Messages app with chat features enabled.
 This is similar to the way that iMessage works for iPhone users, in that if an iPhone user sends a message to an Android user, the message is not encrypted.

 While this is certainly a welcome feature for Google Message users, many of the best messaging apps on Android and iOS also use end-to-end encryption, so you may want to use one of these like Signal, Telegram, or WhatsApp to ensure cross-platform encryption.

 Our top equipment picks